Bay Area Practice Period

 - Listening each week to the dharma seminar talk posted on the website, and to other dharma talks given during this period.

-- Keeping contact with an Everyday Zen Practice Leader through phone appointment and/or email at least twice a month (about four times) during this period.
-Contact information for this will be emailed to you.
+- Keeping in contact with an Everyday Zen Practice Leader through phone appointments and/or email at least twice a month (about four times) during this period.
+Contact information for your Practice Period Leader will be emailed to you.

-- If possible, coming to the Bay Area once during the time for any of the events listed below.
+- If possible, coming to the Bay Area once during the Practice Period for any of the Bay Area events listed above.

-- Emailing a formal dharma question during the last week of the practice period (November 10-17) that Shuso Robin, will respond to via email.
+- Emailing a formal dharma question during the last week of the practice period (November 13-20) that Shuso Jaune will respond to via email.

 - Working with your Everyday Zen Practice Leader to pick a dharma theme that you will be paying attention to in your daily life during the Practice Period.

-- Saying in touch with a sangha partner who will be assigned to you.
+- Staying in touch with a sangha partner who will be assigned to you.
 Your sangha partner will be another long-distance Practice Period member (if there’s someone you would like to be assigned to, you can let us know in the commitment form).
-We suggest four phone calls or emails during the course of the Period.
+We suggest three phone calls, Skype appointments, or emails during the Practice Period.
 We will send suggestions about how to keep your communication focused and practice oriented.

-Once the practice period begins, you will receive the name and contact information for your practice period partner, and you will also receive an email from your Practice Leader to arrange for further communication.
+Once the practice period begins, you will receive the name and contact information for your sangha partner, and you will also receive an email from your Practice Leader to arrange for further communication.

 Who are the Everyday Zen Practice Leaders for this Practice Period and what are their qualifications?